-An origination fee of approximately 4% is retained from the gross loan proceeds of a PLUS Loan.
-The actual fee is in the loan disclosure provided to the borrower.
+An origination fee of approximately 4% is retained from the gross loan proceeds.
+The actual fee is disclosed in the loan disclosure provided to the borrower.
 Once borrowed, the interest rate will be fixed.
 In early summer each year, the rate for new loans is announced.
-Please review the Federal

-Student Aid website for the most current information on interest rates and origination fees.
-The interest rates for loans disbursed in 2022-23 are announced in June 2022.
+Please review the Federal Student Aid website for the most current information on interest rates and origination fees.
+The interest rates for loans disbursed in 2023-24 are announced in June 2022.